-- To help identify those groups with the highest needs, and thereby focus the attention of organisations aiming to reduce disadvantage towards those groups - To identify those young people at risk of offending, and work with them to help address the underlying reasons and to prevent offending.
-To inform the UK's policy approach to child poverty by identifying multiple disadvantages poor children experience.
+- help identify those groups with the highest needs, and thereby focus the attention of organisations aiming to reduce disadvantage towards those groups. - bring together a clear evidence base on what mattered for pre-school interventions, motivating a more effective joined-up approach. - identify those young people at risk of offending, and working with them to help address the underlying reasons and to prevent offending. - inform the UK's policy approach to child poverty by identifying multiple disadvantages poor children experience.

-For example, findings from the 1970 cohort of the British Cohort Study (inter alia) about children's cognitive development and socio-economic background informed the introduction of free part-time childcare for under-4-year-olds - and there are numerous other examples of longitudinal research evidence informing social policy in the UK.
+For example, findings from the 1970 cohort of the British Cohort Study about children's cognitive development and socio-economic background informed the introduction of free part-time childcare for under-4 year olds, and there are numerous other examples of longitudinal research evidence informing social policy in the UK.
 The latest UK birth cohort study is the Life Study, involving more than 80,000 babies born between 2014 and 2018 and their families.